Published by Stephen Michael Leininger in Stephen Michael Leininger · 18 January 2018

 Researchers sought to ascertain when and where the woman lived from which all human populations descended (including modern man).
 To arrive at their conclusions, they used only the mitochondrial DNA from one hundred and forty-seven people from five different geographical regions; specifically Africa, Asia, Australia, Europe, and aboriginal New Guinea.

-What Is Mitochondrial DNA And How Does It Differ From Nuclear DNA?
+What Is Mitochondrial DNA?
+How Does It Differ From Nuclear DNA?

 To begin with, ‘nuclear DNA’ is the DNA which is located in the enclosed nucleus of every human cell.
 Nuclear DNA contains approximately 30,000 genes in every molecule of DNA.
 By comparison, mtDNA contains only thirty-seven genes.
+Interestingly, mitochondrial DNA (mtDNA) is more similar to bacterial DNA than it is to human DNA.
 Mitochondrial DNA is located outside of the nucleus, in the watery part of cell which is called the cytoplasm.
 Mitochondrial DNA is an organelle.
 Organelles are specialized structures within each cell that are dedicated to certain functions.
 They are usually enclosed within their own lipid membrane (resembling the outermost cell membrane).
 Incidentally, cell membranes are mainly lipids and proteins ... none of which are considered dust or salt.[3-a] What is the special process reserved for mtDNA?
 The mtDNA organelle performs several functions within the cell.
 Two of which are: 1) converting food into energy which is usable by the cell, and 2) the regulation of cell death (apoptosis).

-In human reproduction, the gametes, i.e. sperm cell of the father and the egg cell of the mother, each contain 23 chromosomes which contain a complete set of their nuclear DNA.
+In human reproduction, the gametes, i.e., sperm cell of the father and the egg cell of the mother, each contain 23 chromosomes which contain a complete set of their nuclear DNA.
 When the egg becomes fertilized, the two sets of DNA combine through a process aptly called recombination.
 Both the sperm cell and the egg cell contain mtDNA.
 However, the resulting offspring (i.e., the fertilized egg), regardless of gender, gets its mtDNA only from the mother.
 So what happens to the father’s mtDNA?
 It does not survive the fertilization process.
 Immediately upon entering the egg, the father’s mtDNA is attacked by enzymes within the fertilized egg cell which virtually always kills the mtDNA of the sperm cell.
+Most of the mitochondria are located in the tail of the sperm cell.
+The sperm loses its tail upon fertilization of the egg.
 While there are hypotheses regarding the phenomenon, it is still a mystery exactly why and how this occurs.

 Why use only mitochondrial DNA?